MrChumley/Asclepius/README.md

 The ContractPacks folder contains customised Contracts for use with the Contract Configurater mod.
 Place ContractPacks folder into KSP/GameData folder if you are using Contract Configurator mod(not included, see links below)

-Kopernicus (0.4) and module manager (2.6.8) .dll's are required!
-Add/update if you don't already have them.